FREE U.S. SHIPPING ON ORDERS $49+

 Jeana LeClerc

-Jeana LeClerc is a licensed esthetician, Certified Acne Specialist, and the founder and CEO of Art of Skincare .
-With over 20 years of hands-on experience in the skincare industry, Jeana specializes in regenerative skincare —a powerful, holistic alternative to conventional anti-aging treatments.
+Jeana LeClerc is a licensed esthetician, Certified Acne Specialist, and the founder and CEO of Art of Skin Care.
+With over 20 years of experience, she specializes in regenerative, science-backed skincare as a holistic alternative to invasive anti-aging treatments.
+Jeana is passionate about helping clients achieve lasting skin transformation through personalized routines, professional-grade products, and expert guidance.
+Through her blog and consultations, she empowers clients to achieve radiant, resilient skin at every stage of life.